cfengine/documentation/manuals/managing-environments/components.markdown

 Privileges can be granted to users to provide a kind of Role Based Access Control (RBAC) to certain parts of the existing policy. **TODO: how?**

+## Distributed Discovery

+**TODO: Orchestration?
+Or explicit network topography page?**

+CFEngine's philosophy and modus operandi is to make machines as self-reliant as possible.
+This is the path to scalability.
+Sometimes we want machines to be able to detect one another and sample each others' behaviour.
+This can be accomplished using probes and server functions.

+For example, testing whether services are up and running can be a useful probe even from a local host.
+CFEngine has in-built functions for generically probing the environment; these are designed to encourage decentralized monitoring.